The letters and forms we send

 If you have had no employment in New Jersey during the base year period or if your claim is determined invalid for some other reason [for example, you were a corporate officer or you were not authorized to work by the U.S. Citizenship and Immigration Services (USCIS)], you will receive this form.
 The notice will list the reason your unemployment claim is invalid.
 If you disagree with the decision, file an appeal.

-You may also get a prepaid debit card in the mail if you resume certifying for benefits after not doing so for 28 days or more.
+You may also get a Bank of America debit card in the mail if you resume certifying for benefits after not doing so for 28 days or more.
 Claims become inactive when you don't certify for benefits for 28 days or more.
 If you reactivate your claim, you have to re-enter your direct deposit information.
 Otherwise we will automatically switch your payment method to the prepaid debit card.

 If we need to gather additional information from you regarding your claim, we may send a questionnaire via email or postal mail for you to answer.
 Once we receive the information from you and your employer (if needed), we will make a determination on your claim.